maliMirkec/personal-website/site/articles/interview-for-remote-working-hub.md

 When I am not coding, I like to write new articles on my blog.

-> {cldnry dominik-lalic-iM6Gm-cdBuw-unsplash_x8bun6.jpg "Pedestrian bridge in Osijek by night." %}
+{% cldnry "dominik-lalic-iM6Gm-cdBuw-unsplash_x8bun6" "Pedestrian bridge in Osijek by night." %}

 _Image credit: [https://unsplash.com/photos/iM6Gm-cdBuw](https://unsplash.com/photos/iM6Gm-cdBuw)_